GuillaumeMMM/personal-blog/source/_posts/sparkARCustomShaders.md

     }
 {% endcodeblock %}

 I couldn’t find a clear documentation for all the SparkSL functions that can be used.
 I often rely on random codes examples in the rest of the docs that use them without explaining.
-For example, the only place I could find **getVertexTexCoord** <a href="https://sparkar.facebook.com/ar-studio/learn/scripting/shader-code-asset/#defining-functions" target="_self" class="link">was there</a>.
+For example, the only place I could find **getVertexTexCoord** <a href="https://sparkar.facebook.com/ar-studio/learn/scripting/shader-code-asset/#defining-functions" class="link">was there</a>.

-The repo <a href="https://github.com/aferriss/sparksl-shader-examples" target="_self" class="link">sparksl-shader-examples</a> was even more useful than the docs.
+The repo <a href="https://github.com/aferriss/sparksl-shader-examples" class="link">sparksl-shader-examples</a> was even more useful than the docs.

 Then the **tvNoise.sca** should look like this :